-Social, emotional, and developmental expectations and impacts of remote learning on children at different ages.
-This panel is about helping grandparents (and parents) understand what their grandchildren are experiencing now with remote learning.
-This will help Grandparents better enter their grandchild’s world.
-Furthermore, grandparents will understand what it’s like for them now and explore what role they can have to help their grandchildren and adult children now.
+Many are the social, emotional, and developmental expectations and impacts of remote learning on children at different ages.
+JCC Chicago, JCFS Chicago and Grandparents Unleashed hosted a panel about helping grandparents (and parents) understand what their grandchildren are experiencing, to help them enter their grandchild’s world, understand what it’s like for them now and explore what role they can have to help their grandchildren and adult children now.

-This is the third in a series of complimentary panels that cover important issues related to school-from-home and how grandparents can assist their families with school-aged children.
+This was the third in a series of complimentary panels that covered important issues related to school-from-home and how grandparents can assist their families with school-aged children.